Logicmn/pyx/README.md

 **How does it work?**
 ---------------------------------

+**Mean Reversion:**

+Mean reversion is the theory suggesting that prices and returns eventually move back toward the mean or average.
+This mean that PYX utilizes is called a 50 day exponential moving average.

 **Dependencies:**

 PYX relies on two main dependencies, `yahoo_finance` and `sqlalchemy`.
 PYX also utilizes Python 3.5's built in `datetime` module.